 Taking place on the weekend of Saturday 13th and Sunday 14th September 2014 on Blackheath Common, home to the start of the London Marathon, On Blackheath is a brand new music and food festival.
 Boundary-breaking trip-hop band Massive Attack headline the Saturday line-up with support from Grace Jones, Aloe Blacc and Young Father.
 On Sunday Frank Turner and The Sleeping Souls, Imelda May, the Levellers and Athlete entertain the crowds.
 On the supporting stages, there'll be alternative music, dance and DJs like Hop Chip's Joe Goddard and Gilles Peterson on Saturday followed by Don Letts, Heavenly Jukebox and Dave Maclean on Sunday.
 It's a family-friendly festival with an area designed specially for kids where arts and crafts workshops, games and special performances are laid on.
 For food lovers, the demo stage and the chef's club, hosted by Gizzi Erskine, stirs up a hot pot of Michelin-starred British talent including Neil Rankin, Richard Bainbridge and Jack Stein, middle son of celebrated chef Rick.

 Somerset House Summer Series

 South West Four Weekender

-From cheap budget accommodation to luxury 5 star suites see our special offers for hotels, including Novotel London Blackfriars from 65% off.
+From cheap budget accommodation to luxury 5 star hotels see our discounts for hotels, including The Egerton House Hotel London from 35% off.